-Rascal is white with a grey splotches, somewhat of a stripe, down his back.
-They could both sport the name Rascal quite fittingly, but this one is just a bit more troublesome.
+Rascal is white with grey splotches in somewhat of a stripe, down his back.
+Both cats could sport the name Rascal quite fittingly, but this one is just a bit more troublesome.
 Just a bit.
 He's very demanding.
 If he want's your attention, you have no choice but to give it.
 He will literally get in your way, sit in front of your face, on it if possible.
 He has even gone so far as to bite me (just a nip), if I am not giving him my full, undivided attention.

 He'll also run if you walk toward him.
 He must come to you.
 Really an annoying trait when I open the door and he runs, though I know he wants to come in.
 Sometimes it takes a few tries for him to finally come in, and I'm not going to just leave the door open!
-He is a big sweety, but also demanding.
+He is a big sweetie, but also very demanding.
 He'll sit on my pillow if he wants (though he takes up the whole thing!), and he'll just keep coming back if I push him off.
 He'll put his brother in his place when Rascal is really irritating him.
 Most of the time he's too lazy.
 He's more of a home body and likes to lay around where it's warm.

-If you don't look closely, they look like twins, but they actually have pretty different colors and markings:
+If you don't look closely, they look like twins, but they actually have different colors and markings:

 Max is a Rat-Terrier/Basengi Mix and an absolute sweetheart.
 We adopted him from a shelter when he was about two years old.
 I went to see if there were any dogs that could fit my long list of requirements and was amazed that I found him!
 The perfect dog for our family!